vinicindoroi/dtc-nova/README.md

 ---

-**Note**: This project is now fully standalone and doesn't require any external database or API keys to function.
+**Note**: This project is now fully standalone and doesn't require any external database, API keys, or analytics to function.
+It's clean, simple, and focused on the core VSL functionality.